jankae/VNA/README.md

 * Full control over start/center/stop frequencies, span, IF bandwidth, number of points, stimulus power level, ...
 * SOLT calibration with fully customizable calibration kit (either from coefficients or touchstone measurements):
 ![](Screenshots/CalkitDialog.png)
-* Manually control the hardware components directly (helpful for hardware debugging or using the device as a simple signal source):
+* Manually control of the hardware components (helpful for hardware debugging or using the device as a simple signal source):
 ![](Screenshots/ManualControl.png)

 ## How well does it work?